 Am I supposed to believe the fact that the median priced house in America today only costs 22% of the median income compared to 20 years ago when it supposedly cost over 30% of that income?
-Today you’re expected to only spend 22% of your pretax pay on mortgage payments to buy the typical house.
-Well that’s what was stated here, and I was quite surprised.
+Today you’re expected to only spend 22% of your pretax pay on mortgage payments to buy the typical house, which I was quite surprised to read.
+Well that’s according to the NY Times.
 It sure doesn’t feel that way to me, living here in California.

 But of course it’s a different story in different parts of the nation.
 This splintered real estate market has been discussed time and again as lopsided across the board, but the hard facts bear repeating: